On the asymptotics of dimers on tori

 \bppn For the $(a,b)\times(c,d)$ torus formed from the unweighted square lattice, the dimer partition function $\zz$ satisfies

 where the row index is the value of $(a,b)$ modulo $2$ while the column index is the value of $(c,d)$ modulo $2$. \eppn

-We see from Propn.~\ref{p:square} that for general $\tau$, the finite-size correction lies on one of seven curves.
-Fig.~\ref{f:square.curves.bip} shows the four curves coming from the bipartite fundamental domain (Fig.~\ref{f:square.fundamental.domains.bip}), while Fig.~\ref{f:square.curves.nb} shows the four curves coming from the nonbipartite fundamental domain (Fig.~\ref{f:square.fundamental.domains.nb}), where the case of $a,b,c,d$ all even appears in both.
+We see from Proposition~\ref{p:square} that for general $\tau$, the finite-size correction lies on one of seven curves.
+Figure~\ref{f:square.curves.bip} shows the four curves coming from the bipartite fundamental domain (Figure~\ref{f:square.fundamental.domains.bip}), while Figure~\ref{f:square.curves.nb} shows the four curves coming from the nonbipartite fundamental domain (Figure~\ref{f:square.fundamental.domains.nb}), where the case of $a,b,c,d$ all even appears in both.